 3.2 Philosophical Orientation

 This study adopts a constructivist philosophical orientation, reflecting the study’s nature of constructing multiple truths.
 The constructivist approach actively seeks to derive meaning through engaging experiences and interactions with the surrounding environment (Burns et al., 2022).
 This philosophical orientation best fits the study purpose and question as it seeks to explore the facilitators and barriers to proper DSM practices through the experiences of DCPs toward immigrant women.
 DCPs regularly interact with individuals managing diabetes and observe patient behaviors, challenges, and successes, providing a firsthand perspective on the practical aspects of DSM.
 Constructivism also values transitive knowledge, which is the modification of prior knowledge about a subject by new information (Burns et al., 2022).
 To avoid proving a self-fulfilling prophecy, our study uses inductive reasoning which looks for meaning from within the subjects, where interview questions are structured to genuinely learn about the factors influencing DSM from the DCPs themselves.
-To ensure unbiased participant perspectives, the interviewer consistently adhered to the "Interview Guideline” as much as possible and avoided personal opinions during the interview process.
+To ensure unbiased participant perspectives, the interviewer consistently adhered to the "Interview Guide” as much as possible and avoided personal opinions during the interview process.

 3.3 Conceptual Framework of Barriers and Facilitators to DSM